deepnss/TheraSmart/readme.md

-# Laravel Quickstart - Basic by Deepak!
+# Laravel Quickstart - Basic by Deepak! on 19th July 2017

 ## Quck Installation